Wittem: History

-The village was first mentioned in 1125 as Witham, and means "means silted land in a bend in a waterway".
+The village was first mentioned in 1125 as Witham, and means "silted land in a bend in a waterway".
 Wittem developed in the Early Middle Ages.
 In the 13th century, a castle was built near the confluence of the Selzerbeek with the Geul.
 It used to be a free heerlijkheid (=no fief), but was bought by Ferdinand Adolph von Plettenberg in 1722 and elevated to barony in 1732.

 Wittem Castle is surrounded by two moats.
 The tower and southern wing date from the 13th century.
 The west wing was added in the 15th century.
 In 1569, it was damaged by Spanish troops.
 The southern wing was extended around 1700.
 In 1968, the castle was restored and converted into a hotel-restaurant.

 The Catholic St Alphonsus of Liguori and Johannes Nepomuk Church was built between 1729 and 1733.
 Between 1845 and 1847, a chapel was added to the south-west side.

 Wittem was home to 130 people in 1840.
 It was a separate municipality until 1999, when it merged with Gulpen.